gerarldlee/Leetcode/src/com/leetcode/recursion2/Sorting.md

+#### Heap sort
-Heap sort - more efficient than selection sort.  works by determining largest number in the list, and placing it at the end of the list, and continuing with the list.
+- more efficient than selection sort.  works by determining largest number in the list, and placing it at the end of the list, and continuing with the list.
 The difference with selection sort is that this works via heap data structure (a special case of binary tree)
+- if you can't tolerate the worse-case time complexity of quicksort o(n^2) or need low space cost
+- Linux kernel uses heapsort instead of quicksort because of these reasons
+- better than merge sort's O(N) overhead

 worse case: o(n log(n))